What is Your Customer Relationship Lifecycle?

 They start to recommend your offerings to friends and family.
 After all, people are likelier to buy from a brand that their friends and colleagues suggest.

-Any business that has cracked the code of customer relationship lifecycle management would grow rapidly compared to those that haven’t.
+Any business that has cracked the code of customer lifecycle management would grow rapidly compared to those that haven’t.

 In each stage, you have the opportunity to understand and meet their needs, deepening the relationship along the way.